bastian-pnptc/premaster/index.md

     **PLEASE NOTE:** The fastest way to get your application reviewed is to apply via the link below.
-You might have read about this program on external job boards including Daimlers career site.
+You might have read about this program on external job boards including Daimlers/Mercedes-Benz career site.
 Those applications will not be lost but if you want to reach us with out any detours, click below.
   box_title: Not ready for the full 12-month experience?
   box: >
      We are always looking for interns in all fields of business as well as talents for a special position in the interdisciplinary area between graphic design, coding and economics.

-     If you think you are a fit please address your application to [Eva (eva@pnptc.com)](mailto:eva@pnptc.com).
+     If you think you are a fit please address your application to [Daniela (d.iannini@pnptc.com)](mailto:d.iannini@pnptc.com).

      We are thrilled to get you on board.
 contact: